 Managing risk requires you to balance competing demands on resources.
-Operational needs are immediate and can easily drive an unhealthy balance, with the most obvious risk to revenue coming from an unmanageable concentration (customers, suppliers, product or market).
-For example, Acme Manufacturing (company stories are true, but names were changed) learned that a major customer just filed for bankruptcy.
-The chief executive officer (CEO) told the senior executive team, “We have to cover the loss of Groot’s business, and write off more than two months of receivables.”
+Operational needs are immediate and can easily drive an unhealthy balance, with the most obvious risk to revenue coming from an unmanageable concentration (customers, suppliers, product, or market).
+For example, Acme Manufacturing (company stories are true, but names have been changed) learned that a major customer just filed for bankruptcy.
+The CEO told the senior executive team, “We’ll have to cover the loss of Groot’s business, and write off more than two months of receivables.”

-Acme’s director of operations added, “We also have a sizable inventory of custom parts and raw materials that we have to eat.
+Acme’s director of operations added: “We also have a sizable inventory of custom parts and raw materials that we’ll have to eat.
 Groot was 20 percent of our business!”

-“But five years ago, it was more than 80 percent,” said the CEO.
-“Thankfully, we recognized the risk of that concentration and forced ourselves to diversify our customer base just in case.”
+“But five years ago it was over 80 percent,” said the CEO.
+“Thankfully, we recognized the risk of that concentration and forced ourselves to diversify our customer base, just in case.”

-Acme’s early decision to accept the short-term risk and focus resources on building its business around Groot was rational, and the best way to achieve critical mass.
-However, Groot became such a part of the status quo that, for a long time, no one thought about the growing risk of depending so much on one customer.
+Acme’s early decision to accept the short-term risk and focus resources on building their business around Groot was rational and the best way to achieve critical mass.
+However, Groot became such a part of the status quo that for a long time no one thought about the growing risk of depending so much on one customer.

-At a strategic planning meeting seven years earlier, Acme’s executive team identified the loss of Groot’s business as the company’s biggest potential threat.
-At the time, Acme’s CEO discounted the threat, citing Acme’s regular contact with Groot, excellent quality and perfect on-time delivery.
+At a strategic planning meeting seven years earlier, Acme’s executive team had identified the loss of Groot’s business as the company’s biggest potential threat.
+At the time, Acme’s CEO discounted the threat, citing Acme’s regular contact with Groot, excellent quality, and perfect on-time delivery.

-In my role as a facilitator during that strategic planning meeting, I asked, “What if Groot gets acquired by a company with its own manufacturing supply chain?
-What if it goes bankrupt?
+In my role as facilitator during that strategic planning meeting, I asked, “What if Groot gets acquired by a company with its own manufacturing supply chain?
+What if they go bankrupt?
 There are more ways to lose a customer than poor performance on Acme’s part.”

-Acme gradually shifted priorities and resources to building up a new revenue base.
-Since Groot was the major player in its niche market, this required identifying an expansion market.
+- Acme gradually shifted priorities and resources to building up a new revenue base.
+Since Groot was the major player in their niche market, this required identifying an expansion market.
 Acme established an initial customer base in a new market with attractive potential.

-What was its secret to recovery?
-Having identified the tornado risk years earlier, the company incorporated a disaster recovery program as part of its strategy.
-Superior Tubing standardized computer systems across all three plants, making it easy to transfer the working files from the destroyed plant’s backup tapes.
-Furthermore, it put plants in multiple locations to reduce the risk of losing one.
-It maintained sufficient financial reserves to tide it over.
-Because its employees were already cross-trained to operate a variety of different presses, it was able to quickly redeploy staff, including temporarily relocating Arkansas workers, to expand shifts at the other two undamaged plants.
+The secret to recovery?
+Having identified the tornado risk years earlier, they incorporated a disaster recovery program as part of their strategy.
+They had standardized computer systems across all three plants, making it easy to transfer the working files from the destroyed plant’s backup tapes.
+They had put plants in multiple locations to reduce the risk of losing one.
+They maintained sufficient financial reserves to tide them over.
+Because their employees were already cross-trained to operate a variety of different presses, they were able to quickly redeploy staff, including temporarily relocating Arkansas workers, to expand shifts at the other two undamaged plants.

-Superior Tubing’s planning team felt it was strategically important to integrate recovery into how the company ran rather than create a plan to recover post-disaster.
-It regularly manufactured Plant One parts in Plant Two to handle overflow demand.
-When doing maintenance on Plant Two’s computer system, the team ran Plant Two’s manufacturing resource planning (MRP) software remotely on Plant Three’s computers.
-It didn’t wait for an actual disaster to verify that a disaster recovery plan worked.
-It made its company more robust through an integrated disaster recovery program.
+Superior Tubing’s planning team had felt it was strategically important to integrate recovery into how the company ran, rather than create a plan to recover post-disaster.
+They regularly manufactured Plant One parts in Plant Two to handle overflow demand.
+When doing maintenance on Plant Two’s computer system, they ran Plant Two MRP software remotely on Plant Three’s computers.
+They didn’t wait for an actual disaster to verify that a disaster recovery plan worked.
+They made their company more robust through an integrated disaster recovery program.

-- Didn’t waste resources trying to sell products that would require its customer to adopt an old technology.
+- Didn’t waste resources trying to sell products that would require their customer to adopt an old technology.

-- Focused product development investments on opportunities with an 18-month return on investment (ROI) and/or features that enable legacy customers to defer their transition to new technology.
+- Focused product development investments on opportunities with an 18-month ROI and/or features that enable legacy customers to defer their transition to new technology.